-Regular discussions are held at weekly meetings of the General Management Team (GMT) about issues where governance is of concern and periodically a specific discussion takes place to identify areas of concern on the horizon, whether these may arise from such as legislative changes, changing service demands, political matters or financial problems, risk assessment that has been undertaken and any changes in the risk environment in which the Council is operating, and matters to be reported to future Committees.
+Regular discussions are held at weekly meetings of the General Management Team about issues where governance is of concern and periodically a specific discussion takes place to identify areas of concern on the horizon, whether these may arise from such as legislative changes, changing service demands, political matters or financial problems, risk assessment that has been undertaken and any changes in the risk environment in which the Council is operating, and matters to be reported to future Committees.

-The Deputy Chief Executive is the appointed Section 151 Officer and is a key Member of GMT.
-Being part of GMT, together with meeting with leading Members and attending full Council, Cabinet and other appropriate committees, as required, ensures that the Section 151 Officer can provide corporate financial advice to the Council at the appropriate level and that financial implications and risks are properly taken into account.
+The Deputy Chief Executive is the appointed Section 151 Officer and is a key member of the General Management Team.
+Being part of the General Management Team, together with meeting with leading Members and attending full Council, Cabinet and other appropriate Committees, as required, ensures that the Section 151 Officer can provide corporate financial advice to the Council at the appropriate level and that financial implications and risks are properly taken into account.

-All reports to decision making Committees incorporate a statement on financial implications where appropriate which are subject to review by the Section 151 Officer and the Head of Finance Services.
+All reports to decision making Committees incorporate a statement on financial implications where appropriate which are subject to review by the Section 151 Officer and the Assistant Director of Finance Services.
 As such the Council's financial arrangements conform to the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2016).